-The data we report here is limited in its generalisability to other cancer support organisations due to not having a control group to determine what level of change in Concerns, Wellbeing and HRQoL occur without the LWC.
-However there is much data that can be useful to other organisations.
-We aimed to understand how participants experienced the Whole Person Approach to supporting people with cancer.
-We have determined the core elements that make the Living Well Course a success in the eyes of the participants and what serves to hinder positive changes to health behaviour.
-These core elements can be translated into existing service provision in different cancer support organisations.
+The data we report here are limited in their generalizability to other cancer support organizations due to not having a control group to determine what level of change in concerns, well-being, and HRQoL occur without the LWC.
+However, there exist much data that can be useful to other organizations.
+We aimed to understand how participants experienced the whole person approach to supporting people with cancer.
+We have determined the core elements that make the LWC a success in the eyes of the participants and what serves to hinder positive changes to health behavior.
+These core elements can be translated into existing service provision in different cancer support organizations.
 Furthermore, we have shown the importance of collecting both quantitative data and qualitative data to provide contextual insight into the changes in outcomes that participant's score.
-This is especially important when capturing data from a complex intervention when it is likely that there is no single element of the intervention that is 'causal' in nature.
-We therefore hope that this evaluation provides valuable insights and data that can be translated into well designed, accurately powered, patient-centred, comparative effectiveness studies of complex health interventions in integrative oncology.
+This is especially important when capturing data from a complex intervention when it is likely that there is no single element of the intervention that is "causal" in nature.
+We therefore hope that this evaluation provides valuable insights and data that can be translated into well designed, accurately powered, patient-centered, comparative effectiveness studies of complex health interventions in integrative oncology.